LafeLabs/geometronmagic/README.md

 All work presented here was created by TRASH ROBOT, AKA Lafe Spietz, and is released into [Public Domain](https://github.com/LafeLabs/geometronmagic/blob/main/LICENSE).
 We replicate all this media and share it freely.
 As our story gathers more attention, we will ask for sponsors to directly support the growth of the Trash Robot Network by both financial support and direct material support of creators on the Network.
 This can be branded sponsorships, events, classes, sold art pieces, seminars, art installations, popups, games, educational programs, commissions, network installations, promotional campaigns, political campaigns, community organizing projects, or any other form of information sharing which has value to a potential sponsor.
 Direct material support can include places to work and live, food, medicine, clean water and sanitation, transportation, employment with a sponsor or just cash donations.

-There is not central organizing body.
+There is no central organizing body.
 To become a creator on the Network, just start creating and sharing.
+To become a sponsor, find a creator, ask them what they need, and support them.
 Build things, share them, tell people about them, improve them.

+We are content creators who create our own platform.
+We create physical media as well as physical infrastructure to host digital media, and content to spread on that media.
+We create physical media which has material value in the form of food and consumer products as well as digital media which has value in capturing attention.
+Creators create, sponsors support, and consumers consume.
+This is the path of our media, and it removes the digital landlords who currently own all media networks.

 ## Cube